antonelepfl/usecases/README.md

 In some cases you need to choose different models for example to see a morphology you should select which morpphology you want to see (the image below)
 ![models](https://raw.githubusercontent.com/antonelepfl/usecases/master/documentation/models.png)

-#### 3. Your are redirected to your Collab with the use case ready to be run
+#### 3. You are redirected to your Collab with the use case ready to be run

 ### To [Add new use case(s)](https://github.com/antonelepfl/usecases/blob/master/add_new_usecase.md)